 But neither of those above scenarios are common.
 In the real world, you toss in that half a blind and then all the rest of your chips are at stake as you try to realize your hand’s equity.

 People who know me know that I’m a tight player.
 I like playing big hands in position.
 I like flopping sets and check-raising the guy who flopped top pair but is drawing near-dead.
 I take no joy in navigating two or three streets of betting with a painfully marginal hand, out of position, just because I flopped enough that I feel obliged to continue.

 So I just fold J6s in the small blind, even for half a blind.
 If you choose to complete, I certainly wish you success.

 I need to note that this “false lottery analogy” idea originally came from Tommy Angelo.
 That said, any misrepresentation of his original theory is my fault, not his.

 “No one loves poker more than Lee Jones,” says Jason Somerville, along with everyone who knows Lee.
 And now Lee Jones is sharing his accumulated wisdom and poker expertise by way of customized coaching.
-Click here for a free consultation - let's see if my coaching might be right for you.
+Click here to set up your first session.